-Over the last 30 years, we at Shiftwork Solutions have worked with dozens of food manufacturing facilities.
-One thing that always strikes us is how complicated their production requirement are.
+Over the last 30 years, Shiftwork Solutions has worked with dozens of food manufacturing facilities.
+One thing that always strikes us is how complicated their production requirements are.

 Product Demand: Most food manufacturing facilities experience some degree of variability in their demand.
 For example, soft drink demand drops off in the winter while potato chip demand goes up as the Super Bowl approaches.
 The questions to answer are: (1) How big is the swing?
 (2) How predictable is the swing?
 (3) What are your labor options (Full Time v.
-Temps)?
+Temps v.
+Overtime)?
 (4) What is the cost of training v. retaining?
-Are you willing to lose skills during the slow time?
+Are you willing to lose skills during a slow time?
 If not, what is the cost of keeping them around so they are there when you need them?
-(5) Can shelf life be used in such a way as to allow flatted production while the warehouse fills and empties?
-(6) If you have multiple plants, can you keep some higher performers at capacity and allow the poorer performers handle the variability?
+(5) Can shelf life be used in such a way as to allow leveling out of production?
+(6) If you have multiple plants, can you keep some higher performers at capacity and allow the poorer performers to handle the variability?

 Product Mix: If all lines make the same thing all the time, this is not an issue.
 However, this is almost never the case.
 The questions to answer are: (1) Does line X always take the same amount of people to run when it is running?
 If not, what is the variability?
 (2) Can multiple lines produce the same products or is each line the only line that can make certain products?
 (3) What is the cost of training your workforce to be able to operate multiple lines?